Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

         time_string = ''
 ```

 Next, we'll check each of the entry box variables to see if our user entered text in each box.
-If text was entered in an entry box, we change the empty condition string to a MySQL condition, such as `time_string = 'AND clock_time > start_t'`.
-Note that the time condition requires the use of SQL's `BETWEEN` syntax if the user specifies both the start and end time of the query.
+If text was entered in an entry box, we change the corresponding condition string to a MySQL condition, such as `time_string = 'AND clock_time > start_t'`.

 ```python
         #Toggle query conditions on if the GUI field isn't blank